 '''

-SYNTAX: limit_req_zone $variable zone=name:size rate=rate;
+SYNTAX: limit_req_zone key zone=name:size rate=rate;

 DEFAULT -

 CONTEXT: http

 '''

 Sets parameters for a shared memory zone that will keep states for various keys.
 In particular, the state stores the current number of excessive requests.
-The key is any non-empty value of the specified variable (empty values are not accounted).
-Usage example:
+The key can contain text, variables, and their combination.
+Requests with an empty key value are not accounted.